ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 --- abstract

-The Transport Services architecture {{draft-pauly-taps-arch}} defines a system that allows applications to use transport networking protocols flexibly.
+The Transport Services architecture {{I-D.pauly-taps-arch}} defines a system that allows applications to use transport networking protocols flexibly.
 This document serves as a guide to implementation on how to build a system that provides such an interface.

 --- middle

 # Introduction

-The Transport Services architecture {{draft-pauly-taps-arch}} defines a system that allows applications to use transport networking protocols flexibly.
+The Transport Services architecture {{I-D.pauly-taps-arch}} defines a system that allows applications to use transport networking protocols flexibly.
 This document serves as a guide to implementation on how to build a system that provides such an interface.
 The terminology used in this document is based on the Architecture.

-The interface exposed to applications is defined as the Transport Services API {{draft-trammell-taps-interface}}.
+The interface exposed to applications is defined as the Transport Services API {{I-D.trammell-taps-interface}}.
 This API is designed to be generic across multiple transport protocols and sets of protocols features.
 It is the job of an implementation of a Transport Services system to turn the requests of an application into decisions on how to establish connections, and how to transfer data over those connections once established.

 # Implementing Basic Objects